M.S. in Communication Studies

 M.S. in Strategic Communication

-Fall Semester – You may apply any time before July 1 for fall 2021 semester admissions.
+Fall Semester – You may apply any time before July 1 for fall 2023 semester admissions.
 That is the date by which all required documentation of the application must be received by the Graduate office.
-However, applicants who apply by February 15 stand the strongest chance of receiving a tuition waiver and/or graduate assistantship for the upcoming year.
+However, the admission committee meets four times to review applications received by these dates: February 15, March 20, May 1, and July 1.
+Applicants who apply by February 15 stand the strongest chance of receiving a tuition waiver and/or graduate assistantship for the upcoming year.

 General Requirements for Admission